-Our outstanding staff and facilities are key strengths of our program.
-All courses are taught by accomplished scholars and scientists, and students have access to the unrivaled resources of the entire University of Toronto.
-In 2007, the Faculty opened Varsity Centre, a state-of-theart 'sport for all' facility that greatly expands the sport and recreation opportunities available to U of T students.
+Outstanding professors, staff and facilities are key strengths of our program.
+All courses are taught by accomplished scholars and scientists who bring their scholarship and research expertise into their classrooms and teaching labs.
+Our students also have access to the unrivaled resources of the entire University of Toronto, including Varsity Centre, a stateof-the art 'sport for all' facility that greatly expands the sport and recreation opportunities available to all U of T students.